View Dorothy Hanneken's Obituary on emissourian.com and share memories

 |

+She is survived by one son, Steve Hanneken and wife Jonne, Marthasville; one daughter, Donna Jacquin and husband Dale, Washington; five grandchildren, Nathan Jacquin and wife Mahala, Nick Jacquin, Brendan Hanneken, Brady Hanneken and Bailey Hanneken; one great-granddaughter, Harper Jacquin; two sisters-in-law, Pat Seibert and husband Mike, Cuba, Mo., and Irene Hanneken, Washington; three brothers-in-law, Leonard Hanneken and wife Karen, Don Hanneken and wife Linda, all of Washington, and Carl Hanneken and wife Norma, Union; nieces; nephews; many other relatives and friends.

+Dorothy was preceded in death by her husband, Leo Hanneken, Feb.
+4, 2016; her son, Dennis Hanneken, Nov.
+28, 2013; her parents; and two brothers, Ralph Alfermann and Robert Alfermann.

-A private family service for Dorothy Hanneken, 78, Washington, will be Monday, May 4, at 11 a.m. at Oltmann Funeral Home, Washington.
+A private family service was held Monday, May 4, at 11 a.m. at Oltmann Funeral Home, Washington.

 A public celebration of life memorial Mass will be held at a later date.